The Secret Family History

 “Well, we have to do something,” said Felix as he also looked over his shoulder.
 Little did they know that someone was watching them.
 That person had the power to not only bring down Sean Michael Rowes, but destroy Jadis Thristal as well...

 “What do you mean Leo Trichenberg played the game of thrones?”
-Logan cried out as he glared at Belle.
+Logan cried out as he glared at Samantha.

 “What’s game of thrones?” said Dicky.

 “Oh, it’s those books by George R.R.
 Martin,” said Andrea.
-“In those books, he creates characters you like, then he kills them.”
+“In those books, he creates characters you like, and then he kills them.
+He laughs while he watches you cry over his characters.”

 “Sounds like something I don’t want to read,” said Dicky.

-“It’s far worse than that,” said Sean.
-Everyone stared at him.
+“It’s far worse than that,” Sean said as everyone stared at him.
 “First, the books aren’t for kids.”

-“Well, that’s unfair,” said Logan.
-Sean glared at him.
+“Well, that’s unfair,” Logan said as Sean glared at him.
 “For the kids, that is.”

 “OK, that’s understandable,” said Andrea.
 “But what about us?”

-Belle pointed to a family tree she was working on for several weeks.
+Samantha pointed to a family tree that she was working on for several weeks.
 “Sean, you, Logan, and Dicky share a common ancestor; he was your grandfather, Milorad Mekonnen.”

 “Milorad Mekonnen?” said Logan.